Making Miniature books with Axel Scheffler

 Our children with any additional needs access the same high quality teaching and learning in writing as their peers.
 Our curriculum is fully inclusive and supported by our well trained staff.
 They may also be supported through an Individual Provision Map with, for example, additional 1:1 phonics work through a programme such as Precision Teaching or follow a specific handwriting programme like 'Speed up' to help with fluency of recording.
 This will give additional provision for that child.

-Where necessary a differentiated curriculum is fully planned to take into account individual needs within the high quality whole class teaching.
+Where necessary an adapted curriculum is fully planned to take into account individual needs within the high quality whole class teaching.
 In writing, this could mean that a child:

 - has a scribe to support with recording